How to Seek Compensation for a Public and Private Swimming Pool Injury

 On the other hand, private residential pools in Georgia are not usually subject to the same stringent health and safety inspections.
 However, they may need to meet local building codes when being constructed.
 Additionally, local county or municipal regulations might impose additional or stricter requirements, so consulting with local authorities is essential for specific pool regulations in any given area.
 Our attorneys can review the local building codes and if the owner failed to get an inspection, and one of the items on the inspection checklist could have prevented the accident, there is a higher possibility of a case.

-Public and Private Liability Insurance Will Seek to Avoid Payment
+Public and Private Liability Insurance Often Work to Avoid Payment

 Public vs. Private Pools in Georgia – Why It Matters